m00se-3/SWGTK/README.md

 ### Lua with swl2d

-The build includes an executable that can run Lua scripts without needing to setup a C++ program.
+The build includes an executable that can run Lua scripts without needing to set up a C++ program.
 To use it, simply type the following command:

 ```bash
 swl2d path/to/your/root/lua/file.lua [options...]